CharithaDhananjaya/CountrynCurrency/README.md

 # CountrynCurrency

-## Upgraded
+## Update

+- Original Submission still availble in the branch `original-branch`

 - Protected Route added custom hook with auth context and useLocalStorage.
-- Original Submission still availble in the branch `original-branch`
+- Custom Hooks useAuth and useLocalStorage created, which elimate the issues arised with localStorage.getItem() and .setItem() that used in the original submission.
+- The solution inspired with custom hooks and Context API from -> LogRocket and Jeff Edmondson

 ## Setup